Kubator00/JSON-DiscordBot/README.md

   Add to database rows with the following pattern:
   INSERT INTO public."CHANNEL_NAMES"(guild_id, role, channel_id) VALUES (YOU_GUILD_ID, ROLE, CHANNEL_ID);

-  In the table "GIF_CATEGORY" complete the categories to be displayed in the text channel with the role of "gifs".
+  In the table "GIF_CATEGORY" insert the categories which you want to be displayed in the text channel with the role of "gifs".

  </ol>